 Memory Cards For The Canon R6 II

 There are two types of UHS-II SD memory cards you should consider, depending on your use case.
-The fastest memory cards will be the V90 UHS-II cards, but the v60 cards also have great performance and might be a better value for casual shooters.
+The fastest memory cards are the V90 UHS-II cards, but the V60 cards also offer great performance and might be a better value for casual shooters.

 UHS-II V60 SD Memory Cards: Best for videographers or casual photographers.
 Since the Canon R6 II’s max video bitrate runs at 42.5 MB/s, you will only need v60 cards to take advantage of all the camera’s video features.

-UHS-I V30 SD Memory Cards: I would not use UHS-I SD cards for this camera since they will not allow you to use some video features.
+UHS-I V30 SD Memory Cards: I would not use UHS-I SD cards for this camera, as they will not support some video features.

 Canon R6 Mark II – Amazon / B&H